TENSO: Software Package for Numerically Exact Open Quantum Dynamics Based on Efficient Tree Tensor Network Decomposition of the Hierarchical Equations of Motion: Numerical examples

 where $\epsilon_i$ denote site energies, and $V_{ij}$ the couplings between sites $i$ and $j$.
 The FMO complex is usually described by seven or eight sites, but we will use a reduced three site description to control computational cost.
 The three site model captures major features effectively\cite{schulze2015} and will suffice for the purpose of our demonstration.

 The matrix representation of the three site Hamiltonian in $\text{cm}^{-1}$ is\cite{Ishizaki2009a}

 Most HEOM simulations of the FMO complex employ an independent bath with a Drude--Lorentz spectral density at each site.
-While this captures significant dynamical features, high-frequency modes—which substantially influence short-time behavior—are typically underestimated;\cite{lorenzoni2025} thus simulations with more accurate spectral densities are desirable.\cite{kim2018, maity2023} \texttt{TENSO} makes studies incorporating structured spectral densities for this system computationally feasible for HEOM.
+While this captures significant dynamical features, higher frequency modes—which substantially influence short-time behavior—are typically underestimated;\cite{lorenzoni2025} thus simulations with more accurate spectral densities are desirable.\cite{kim2018, maity2023} \texttt{TENSO} makes studies incorporating structured spectral densities for this system computationally feasible for HEOM.
+To reduce the number of low temperature corrections, high frequency modes such as those encountered in the FMO model can be addressed by delta function treatment.\cite{Ishizaki2005} This method is compatible with \texttt{TENSO} but not currently implemented.

 The system-bath coupling Hamiltonian is

 with $S_{\textrm{b},i}$ a Huang-Rhys factor and $\omega_{\textrm{b},i}$ the $i$th oscillator frequency of bath $\mathrm{b}$.
 Note that each site is coupled to an independent bath.
 Our model approximates the spectral density via a sum of six underdamped Brownian oscillator terms which approximate one recently determined from spectroscopic measurements.\cite{lorenzoni2024}